Syndicode

 Lack of support from the solution owner will substantially complicate the integration process and maintenance.

-Therefore, choosing third-party providers and planning integrations is as important as building the product itself.
+That’s why picking the right third-party tools and planning integrations early is just as important as building the product itself.

 Updates

 One of the common SaaS drawbacks is the partial system’s unavailability during updating or releasing a new version.
-You can get around it by careful scheduling and notifying your customers about the planned downtime for a specific period.
+You can avoid surprises by scheduling updates and giving customers a heads-up ahead of time.

 Should you migrate your web application to SaaS?